KungPhoo/ba67-basic/readme.md

 Use Alt+INS key to toggle between insert mode and overwrite mode.
 Use the INS key alone to insert a single character space.

+When you press `CTRL+1..8` or `SHIFT+CTRL+1..8`, a special character is printed, that advices the interpreter to change the text color.
+Pressing `ALT+CRSR` or `ALT+HOME` prints a character that moves the cursor.

+`ALT+END` is a character to clear the screen.

+Annex D shows the list of control characters.

 The Scroll Lock and the Shift keys can be used to pause commands, that list large texts to the screen.
 Try the `LIST`